-- Michigan Business Development Program is available to eligible businesses that create at least 50 qualified new jobs, or create at least 25 qualified new jobs if a project is in a rural county or qualifies as a high-technology activity, or provides investment. - Good Jobs for Michigan Program is available to eligible businesses that create at least 3000 new jobs, create at least 500 new iobs, or create 250 new jobs depending on the average annual wage paid.
+Job and Investment credit: Michigan Business Development Program is available to eligible businesses that create at least 50 qualified new jobs or create at least 25 qualified new jobs if a project is in a rural county or qualifies as a high technology activity, or provides investment.

-Personal property tax abatement:

-- Personal Property Tax Relief in Distressed Communities allows distressed communities, county seats and certain border county communities to abate personal property taxes on new investments made by eligible businesses. - Industrial Property Tax Abatement provide incentives for eligible businesses to make new investments.
+Personal property tax abatement: Personal Property Tax Relief in Distressed Communities allows distressed communities, county seats and certain border county communities to abate personal property taxes on new investments made by eligible businesses.